DIY electronic drumkit notes

 So if you're reading fast enough, and your logic was "collect 8ms and decide hit or not; repeat", then the next collection may see the tail of the same hit's peak, which may still be high enough to cause that logic to trigger again.

-A conceptually simple fix is to add the condition "AND did I not trigger in the last 100ms?" in your note-triggering code.
+You can work around that by adding a "AND did I not trigger in the last 100ms?" condition in your note-triggering code.

 A 100ms backoff on a channel is enough for basic playing, because that's 10beats/second, = 600bpm, and most playing is far slower.